aizwellenstan/python_discord_bot_option_headge/Readme.md

 ### Python Discord Bot

-Option Headging Stategy With DowJones an S&P500 By Buying Calls and Puts
+Option Headging Stategy With DowJones and S&P500 By Buying Calls and Puts

 Ticker VTI SPY